DolbyLaboratories/audio-code-demo/README.md

 A demonstration of how to use Python code to interact with audio.
 Aimed at beginners to audio and code, approximately high school level.

-Note this demo is not pure Python, it relys on some features of jupyter notebooks to embed audio files and videos in-line with the comments and explanations.
+Note this demo is not pure Python, it relies on some features of jupyter notebooks to embed audio files and videos in-line with the comments and explanations.

 Demonstrations include how to: